vintagefuture/remove-picture-metadata/README.md

 Before uploading any images to the internet, it's a good idea to remove all the metadata.

-This is the simplest way I found on Linux:
+This is the simplest way I've found on Linux:

 Install perl-image-exiftool: